The Daring Gourmet

 flapjacks recipe British English best homemade traditional authentic oats golden syrup

-You need quick cooking rolled oats.Ā NOT “instant oats.”Ā And NOT old-fashioned rolled oats.Ā Quick cooking and instant oats are both intended to cook quickly, but instant oats are rolled thinner and cook even faster.Ā They are similar but their cooking times vary as well as their texture.Ā For the right texture use quick cooking rolled oats to make traditional British flapjacks.
+• The Right Kind of Oats: For the right texture you need quick cooking rolled oats.
+NOT “instant oats.”
+And NOT old-fashioned rolled oats.
+Quick cooking and instant oats are both intended to cook quickly, but instant oats are rolled thinner and cook even faster.
+They are similar but their cooking times vary as well as their texture.

-Demerara sugar is a raw cane sugar with large, sparkling crystals and a golden brown color with a caramel-like flavor.Ā Demerara is the traditional sugar of choice for making flapjacks both because of its flavor and because it retains some of its crunch even after it’s baked.
+• Demerara Sugar: Demerara is a raw cane sugar with large, sparkling crystals and a golden brown color with a caramel-like flavor.
+Demerara is the traditional sugar of choice for making flapjacks both because of its flavor and because it retains some of its crunch even after it’s baked.
+If you can’t find demerara sugar you can substitute turbinado sugar as it also has a coarse texture and subtle caramel flavor.

-A kitchen staple in Great Britain for over a century, Golden Syrup (also known as light treacle) is a thick amber-colored inverted sugar syrup known for its deep caramelized, buttery flavor.Ā Outside the UK you can find it in some well-stocked grocery stores but in many areas can only be accessed online.
+• Golden Syrup: A kitchen staple in Great Britain for over a century, Golden Syrup (also known as light treacle) is a thick amber-colored inverted sugar syrup known for its deep caramelized, buttery flavor.
+It is not the same thing as Karo Syrup.
+Outside the UK you can find it in some well-stocked grocery stores but in many areas can only be accessed online.
+You can buy it online or you can easily (and much more cheaply) make your own.
+Check out my recipe for homemade Golden Syrup!

 golden syrup how to make homemade recipe light treacle Lyle's copycat British English